grepcats/tamagotchi-2/README.md

 * If the user allows the food and happy levels to decrease to 0 for 1 minute, the tama will die
   * Input: food and happy levels = 0 for > 1 minute
   * Output: Ded

+* If the tamagotchi has a food level of > 0, it will poop every 5 seconds
+  * Input: food level > 0 and every 5 seconds
+  * Output: Tama will become dirty

+* Program should allow user to clean tamagotchi when they are dirty
+  * Input: clean method
+  * Output: tamagotchi dirty attribute = false